OpenQuadruped/spot_mini_mini/README.md

 ![RANDENV](spot_bullet/media/spot_random_terrain.gif)

 #### Reinforcement Learning
 Go to `spot_bullet/src` and do `./spot_ars_eval.py`.
-When prompted, enter `299`.
-That's the best policy I have.
-Although, I have since modified the Bezier gait generator, so you might want to `git revert` to this commit: `96e2fb948947bcac2720e3ac01c65c19edbf308e`.
+When prompted, enter `#POLICY_NUMBER` (for example, 149 for the rough terrain example).

-Make sure you switch to `spot_forward` for the most up-to-date RL environment which includes the body and terrain randomizer.
+Make sure you `git checkout spot_forward` for the most up-to-date RL environment which includes the body and terrain randomizer.
 Once this project is complete, I will merge this branch into `spot`, which is the main branch.